RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ## Components
   - 30 Magic Circle Cards
-  - 24 Glyph Cards (3 sets: Light, Dark, and Grey of 8 cards)
+  - 24 Glyph Cards (3 sets: Light, Dark, and Green of 8 cards)
   - 4 Druid Tokens (2 of Light and Dark)
   - 100 Light and Dark Energy Cubes (50 of Light and Dark)